alerika2018/rentalBikes/README.md

 **_Visualization of all stores:_**

 This is where the user can find basic information of all the stores.
 It's easy to see the all the cards in just one page and select one to get full information.
 Additionaly, the user can delete a store if needed.

+**_Filter stores:_**

+There is a filter input on the top of store list where the user can enter a full or parcial store name and the click on the search button or press enter key and the list of store will be updated with results.

 **_Add new bike stores:_**